The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: A Distributed Algorithm

+Note that if the users are not i.i.d., and specifically if the users' channel distributions are not identical, one might set different thresholds, such that the access probability remains fair.
+On the other hand, one might use a single threshold, and achieve better performance at the price of possible starvation of the weak users.
+Clearly, the EVT results for i.i.d.\ random variables do not apply directly to the non i.i.d.\ case, however, in \cite{kampeas2012capdisthetnet} a more refined version, using point process approximation for non-identically distributed variables was used to analyse the throughput in such a case.

-The first result, Proposition~\ref{C ZF uniform users exact} below, gives the sum capacity under the above distributed user selection algorithm and ZF decoding.
-Note that this simple proposition still includes an expectation on the channel vectors seen by the users, hence cannot give the understanding we wish regarding the sum capacity under the suggested algorithm.
-Still, it will be the starting point, from which we will derive the bounds which give the right insight and scaling laws. \begin{proposition} For $K \gg r$, the expected sum capacity of Algorithm {\scshape Channel-Access} with ZF decoding is given by
+The first result, \Cref{C ZF uniform users exact} below, gives the ergodic rate seen by a user, as well as the sum-rate under the above distributed user selection algorithm and ZF decoding.
+Remember that $\bV_i(j)$ is determined by the channels $\{\bh_\ell\}_{\ell\neq i}$.
+I.e., it depends on the channels of the other exceeding users, and in particular, on the number of exceeding users, $j$.
+Consequently, in the absence of knowledge on the other above-threshold channels, user $i$ cannot resolve its instantaneous rate, and as a result, it must code over long sequences of slots.
+Note that this simple proposition still includes an expectation on the channel vectors seen by the users, hence cannot give the understanding we wish regarding the ergodic rate and sum-rate under the suggested algorithm.
+Still, it will be the starting point, from which we will derive the bounds which give the right insight and scaling laws.